szydan/gists/setup/ide.md

 # Setting up your editor (IDE)

-IDE short for Integrated Development Environment is much more than just a text editor.
+IDE, short for Integrated Development Environment is much more than just a text editor.
 These days it will come with all you need for your work

 * text editor